Sally Davies (doctor): Master of Trinity College, Cambridge

 On 8 February 2019, she was announced Master elect of Trinity College, Cambridge, in succession to Sir Gregory Winter.
 She is the first woman to hold the appointment.
 She was installed as the 39th Master of Trinity College during a ceremony on 8 October 2019.

+In 2022, Trinity College established a relief fund of £250,000 for Ukrainian students of the college facing hardship following the Russian invasion of Ukraine.
+In a meeting with student representatives in 2024, Dame Sally stated that she "regretted" this action, adding that the college had "no interest in divesting from arms companies".

 UK Special Envoy on Antimicrobial Resistance

 In June 2019, Davies was appointed as the UK Special Envoy on Antimicrobial Resistance (AMR) where she represents the UK government internationally.
-In her role, she also works across government on the "one health approach" and advises on the delivery of the 5-year action plan and the 20 year vision on AMR.
+In her role, she also works across government on the "one health approach" and advises on the delivery of the 5-year action plan and the 20-year vision on AMR.

-In addition, Davies is a member of the United Nations' Interagency Coordination Group on Antimicrobial Resistance (IACG).
+In addition, Davies is a member of the United Nations Interagency Coordination Group on Antimicrobial Resistance (IACG).
 Since 2020, she has also been a member of the Global Leaders Group on Antimicrobial Resistance, co-chaired by Sheikh Hasina and Mia Mottley.